 - Several benefits and their rules depend on whether the claimant is either 'working age' or 'pension age,' which is determined by their date of birth.
 For example, someone born on 7 September 1951 reached pension age on 6 March 2013 and was therefore entitled to move from a 'working age' benefit such as Jobseekers Allowance and claim the more generous Pension Credit and also avoid the "bedroom tax".
 To calculate 'pension age', go to: www.gov.uk/calculate-state-pension.
 'Working age' benefits include ESA, JSA, Income Support and Universal Credit.
 'Pension age' benefits include Pension Credit, Winter Fuel Payment.
-Some benefits do not have such a working age/pension age distinction, such as Housing Benefit, Tax Credits and Child Benefit - State Retirement Pension age may be different to the above 'pension age', which can be worked out via the above calculator. - Most benefits can be claimed from 16 but 16 and 17 year olds have to satisfy extra rules to get some means tested benefits. - DLA can now only be claimed for children aged under 16. - PIP can only be claimed by people aged 16 to below state pension age. - AA can only be claimed by people aged state pension age. - Means-tested benefits like Income Support and Housing Benefit are set at different amounts depending on a person's age and if single or a couple.
-For example, it is lowest for those under 18 and goes up for 25 year olds. - Single people cannot get WTC unless they are 25 or over and work at least 30 hours a week. - The Housing Benefit restriction for under 25's in private tenancies was extended to under 35's in January 2012.
+Some benefits do not have such a working age/pension age distinction, such as Tax Credits and Child Benefit - State Retirement Pension age can also be worked out via the above calculator. - Many benefits can be claimed from 16 but 16 and 17 year olds may have to satisfy extra rules to get some means tested benefits. - DLA can only be claimed for children aged under 16. - PIP can only be claimed by people aged 16 to below pension age. - AA can only be claimed from pension age. - Means-tested benefits are set at different amounts depending on a person's age and if single or a couple.
+For example, it is lowest for those under 18 and goes up for 25 year olds. - Single people cannot get WTC unless they are 25 or over and work at least 30 hours a week, or get a disability element. - The Housing Benefit restriction for under 25's in private tenancies was extended to under 35's in January 2012.